The Dubai Mall - Hero Image

 - The Discovery Centre, an educational ecology and marine life experience.

 - The Olympic size Dubai Ice Rink with its giant 200m² LED screen.

 - The world’s largest indoor Gold Souk with over 220 retailers.

 - The Fashion Avenue, a dedicated haute couture precinct with a retractable fashion catwalk and a unique state-of-the-art dynamic LED multimedia feature.

 - The Grove a 260m long indoor and outdoor streetscape with a fully retractable roof.

-- The Entertainment Centre comprising SEGA Republic (a 76,000 sq ft high adrenaline indoor theme park), Kidzania (an 80,000 sq ft children’s “edu-tainment”), and Dubai’s largest Cineplex with 22 screens.
+- The Entertainment Centre comprises SEGA Republic (a 76,000 sq ft high adrenaline indoor theme park), Kidzania (an 80,000 sq ft children’s “edutainment”), and Dubai’s largest Cineplex with 22 screens.

-- The Waterfall comprising two cylindrical structures, 30 metres in diameter and 24 metres high, with an overhead reservoir feeding the recycled water.
-Well-lit at night and reflecting sunlight by day, the Waterfall cascades through all four levels of the mall, and is adorned with art sculptures of human divers made of fiberglass to create a dynamic visual spectrum that complements the rhythmic flow of water.
-The Dubai Mall opened its doors on November 8th 2008 and the Entertainment Centre will open by mid 2009.
+- The Waterfall comprises two cylindrical structures, 30 metres in diameter and 24 metres high, with an overhead reservoir feeding the recycled water.
+Well-lit at night and reflecting sunlight by day, the Waterfall cascades through all four levels of the mall and is adorned with art sculptures of human divers made of fiberglass to create a dynamic visual spectrum that complements the rhythmic flow of water.
+The Dubai Mall opened its doors on November 8th 2008 and the Entertainment Centre will open by mid-2009.